Penang Curry of Grilled Beef

-Chef: Michael Voumard
+Recipe by Chef Michael Voumard

-Serves: 6
+Serves 6

 Spices

-2 tbsp cumin seed
+2 tbsp cumin seeds

-2 tbsp coriander seed
+2 tbsp coriander seeds

-½ a nutmeg - crushed
+½ a nutmeg, crushed

 6 cloves

-3cm piece of cassia bark
+3cm piece cassia bark

 Curry Paste

-½ cup of garlic - peeled
+½ cup garlic, peeled

-1 cup of red onion - chopped
+1 cup red onion, chopped

-½ cup of roasted red onion
+½ cup roasted red onion

-½ cup of sliced lemon grass
+½ cup sliced lemon grass

-¼ cup of sliced galangal
+¼ cup sliced galangal

-¼ cup of coriander roots
+¼ cup coriander root

-2 tbsp of kaffir lime zest
+2 tbsp kaffir lime zest

-2 tbsp of roasted shrimp paste
+2 tbsp roasted shrimp paste

-3 large dry chillies - tops and seeds removed
+3 large dry chillies, tops and seeds removed

-¼ cup of sliced ginger
+¼ cup sliced ginger

-¼ cup of crushed peanuts
+¼ cup crushed peanuts

 Curry